HanzeRacingDivision/Driverless/coneconnecting/README.md

 how to run with a previously saved track (coneLog CSV file): <br/>
-either open the coneConnecting.py window and drag&drop the file in there  OR <br/>
+- open the coneConnecting.py window and drag&drop the file in there  OR
-use the command line and enter the coneLog filepath as an argument   OR <br/>
+- use the command line and enter the coneLog filepath as an argument  OR
-make a windows shortcut, put the location of your python installation at the start of the Target section of the properties of the windows shortcut and just drag&drop the file onto the shortcut <br/>
+- make a windows shortcut, put the location of your python installation at the start of the Target section of the properties of the windows shortcut and just drag&drop the file onto the shortcut <br/>

 running multiple ones in paralel: (not threaded (yet)) <br/>
-use coneConnecting multi.py <br/>
+- use coneConnecting multi.py <br/>
-it imports coneConnecting.py as a library and makes N by N instances of it <br/>
+- it imports coneConnecting.py as a library and makes N by N instances of it <br/>
-you can also use the multi sketch to import several coneLogs at once.
+- you can also use the multi sketch to import several coneLogs at once.
 It will automatically make enough instances <br/>